-However, due to high levels of mercury, it is advised to eat small portions as well as not too frequently as you would any other shellfish which are low in mercury.
+However, due to high levels of mercury, it is advised to eat small portions and not too frequently as you would any other shellfish low in mercury.

-Cod, salmon, halibut, or red snapper can be substituted in this recipe in lieu of the swordfish.
+Cod, salmon, halibut, or red snapper can be substituted in this recipe instead of the swordfish.

 Double or triple this recipe to have on hand.
 Excellent with pasta, rice, omelets, salads, and much more.

-Bell peppers are a great source of vitamin C, B6, K1, E, A and low in calories.
+Bell peppers are a great source of vitamins C, B6, K1, E, and A and are low in calories.

-- Use white vinegar as it is lighter in flavor than the red wine vinegar.
-Chardonnay or champagne are mild and give it a great hint in the background.
+Use white vinegar as it is lighter in flavor than red wine vinegar.
+Chardonnay or champagne is mild and gives an extraordinary hint in the background.

-- Use red, yellow, or orange bell peppers as they are milder in flavor than the green bell peppers, which are unripe.
+Red, yellow, or orange bell peppers as they are milder in flavor than unripe green bell peppers.
+They are my preference for this dish.

-- Chop some of the capers and leave some intact.
+Chop some of the capers and leave some intact.
 Using under salt capers is idyllic but not necessary.
-Which one you may choose, rinse them prior to adding to the onion bell peppers mixture.
+Which one you may choose, rinse them before adding them to the onion bell peppers mixture.

-- Vidalia onions are my favorite as they caramelize best and I enjoy the sweetness of it.
+Vidalia onions are my favorite as they caramelize best, and I enjoy their sweetness.

 Side dishes suggestions